Massless Representations in Conformal Space and Their de Sitter Restrictions: Positive Energy Ladder Representations of Describing Massless Particles of Any Helicity

 {\textbf{— Step IV (proof of Eq. \eqref{T2=0=C2}).} Taking into account all preceding results — particularly Eq. \eqref{balabala} — we conclude that: } }\end{proof}

-\begin{proposition} Let $J_{\mu\nu} = \frac{1}{2} (\widetilde{\varphi}\, \gamma^{}_{\mu\nu}\, \varphi)$ denote the ``second-quantized'' generators of the Lie algebra $\mathfrak{su}(2,2)\cong\mathfrak{so}(4,2)$, as defined in Eqs. \eqref{123456}-\eqref{654321}.
-By taking suitable linear combinations of these generators, we construct an alternative (Schwinger \cite{Schwinger}) realization of the Lie algebra that is naturally adapted to the so-called conformal compact basis:\footnote{It is straightforward to verify the relation:
+\begin{proposition} \textbf{(realization of $\mathfrak{su} (2,2)$ in the conformal compact basis and its ladder structure).} Let $J_{\mu\nu} = \frac{1}{2} (\widetilde{\varphi}\, \gamma^{}_{\mu\nu}\, \varphi)$ denote the ``second-quantized'' generators of the Lie algebra $\mathfrak{su}(2,2)\cong\mathfrak{so}(4,2)$, as defined in Eqs. \eqref{123456}-\eqref{654321}.
+By taking suitable linear combinations of these generators, we construct an alternative realization of the Lie algebra that is naturally adapted to the so-called conformal compact basis:\footnote{It is straightforward to verify the relation:

 which follows directly from the anti-Hermitian property \eqref{anti-Hermitian J} of the generators $J^{}_{\mu\nu}$.
 This identity reflects the underlying symmetry \eqref{C=TAST} between the operators $C_i$ and $T_i$, and will play a key role in the structure of the corresponding Lie algebra representations.}